fbpx

 Description:

-The brake hydraulic system consists of the master cylinder, disc brake calipers (disc brakes), wheel cylinders (drum brakes), hydraulic lines and hoses, and combination/proportioning valve.
-When you push on the brake pedal, the force of your leg generates hydraulic pressure in the master cylinder, which then flows through the hydraulic lines and hoses to the wheel cylinders and calipers.
-The hydraulic force applies pressure through the wheel cylinders and calipers, forcing the shoes against the drums (drum brakes) and the pads against the rotors (disc brakes).
 In the early 1960s, cars began using split-hydraulic systems and tandem master cylinders.
-Essentially, this divided the hydraulic system into two separate systems (front and back) ensuring proper hydraulic and braking on one side of the system in case a leak developed on the other side.
+Essentially, this divided the hydraulic system into two separate systems (front and back), ensuring proper hydraulic and braking on one side of the system in case a leak developed on the other side.
 In the 1980s, some carmakers began to use diagonally-split systems, which took safety a step further.
 Instead of splitting the system into front and rear, the system was now hydraulically divided into left-rear/right-front and right-rear/left-front.
-By maintaining one front and one rear brake, the result is more balanced braking when the system develops a leak.
-By law, all of today’s cars are required to use some type of hydraulically-split system.

 Purpose: